Relay Broadcast Channel with Confidential Messages: Problem formulation and the main results

-\item The region $\mathcal{L}^{1}$ is characterized under the condition that the channel from the relay to receiver 1 is less noisy than the channel from the relay to receiver 2 ($I(X_{1};Y)\geq I(X_{1};Z|U,V_{2})$ and $X_{1}$ is independent of $U$, $V_{2}$ imply that $I(X_{1};Y)\geq I(X_{1};Z)$).
+The region $\mathcal{L}^{1}$ is characterized under the condition that the channel from the relay to receiver 1 is more capable than the channel from the relay to receiver 2 (here note that $I(X_{1};Y)>I(X_{1};Z|U,V_{2})$ and $X_{1}$ is independent of $U$, $V_{2}$ imply that $I(X_{1};Y)>I(X_{1};Z)$).
 Then, in this case, receiver 1 is allowed to decode the relay codeword, and receiver 2 is not allowed to decode it.
 The rate of the relay is defined as $\min\{I(X_{1};Z|U,V_{1},V_{2}), I(X_{1};Y)\}$, and the relay codeword is viewed as pure noise for receiver 2.
-Analogously, the region $\mathcal{L}^{2}$ is characterized under the condition that the channel from the relay to receiver 2 is less noisy than the channel from the relay to receiver 1.
+Analogously, the region $\mathcal{L}^{2}$ is characterized under the condition that the channel from the relay to receiver 2 is more capable than the channel from the relay to receiver 1.
 Then, in this case, receiver 2 is allowed to decode the relay codeword, and receiver 1 is not allowed to decode it.
+In this case, the relay codeword is viewed as pure noise for receiver 1.
+Combining the proof of \cite[Theorem 3]{LG} with the double binning technique of the broadcast channel with one common and two confidential messages \cite{XCC}, the achievable regions $\mathcal{L}^{1}$ and $\mathcal{L}^{2}$ are obtained.
+The details of the proof are in Appendix \ref{appen3}.